ironcore-dev/ironcore/docs/proposals/03-loadbalancer.md

   namespace: customer-1
 spec:
   #the load balancer IP. is a generated IP and only of type public (internet IP)
-  #TODO other types of IP addresses (e.g. internal LB) and pinned IP types
   type: Public
   #a load balancer can have two IP addresses: IPv4 or IPv6 but not more addresses IPfamily
   ipFamilies: [ IPv4, IPv6 ]